lichess-bot-devs/lichess-bot/README.md

     PGN File: lichess_games.pgn
     CPU Count: 1
 ```
-The exception to this are the options `multipv`, and `ponder`.
+The exceptions to this are the options `multipv`, and `ponder`.
 These will be handled by lichess-bot after a game starts and should not be listed in `config.yml`.
 Also, if an option is listed under `xboard_options` that is not in the list printed by the engine, that will cause an error when the engine starts.
 The word prefixed with a hyphen indicates the expected type of the options: `-string` for a text string, `-spin` for a numeric value, `-check` for a boolean True/False value.

 One last option is `go_commands`.
 Beneath this option, commands prior to the `go` command can be passed.
 For example,
 ```yml